H2CO3/Sparkling/doc/semantics.md

 The condition must be a boolean expression.
 If the condition is true, it starts over (transfers control flow back to the beginning of the loop body).

 §2.6.
-The foreach statement (`foreach-statement`).
-The foreach statement iterates over a specified array, setting the given variables to the next key and value in the array, respectively, the evaluating the loop body.

-§2.7.
 The return statement (`return-statement`).
 The return statement transfers control flow to the calling context, optionally handing a value to it.

-§2.7.1.
+§2.6.1.
 If the return statement is inside a function, then the calling context is either the caller function (if the called function was called from within another function) or the top-level program (if the called function was called from the top-level program scope), and the return value of the called function will be the value of the expression specified in the return statement.

-§2.7.2.
+§2.6.2.
 Otherwise (if the return statement is at program scope), the calling context is the native runtime environment, and the execution of a return statement causes the termination of the Sparkling program.
 The `spn_vm_exec()` C function will copy over into C-land the value of the expression specified in the return statement, and it will return zero.

-§2.7.3.
+§2.6.3.
 If there is no expression in the return statement, returning `nil` is implicitly assumed.

-§2.8.
+§2.7.
 The block statement (`block-statement`).
 The block statement is a compound statement (one that encloses multiple sub- -statements).
 Executing a block statement means that all its sub-statements are executed in order.
 Block statements open a new scope.

-§2.9.
+§2.8.
 The break statement.
 The break statement causes the execution of the innermost loop to terminate immediately.
 It is an error to place a break statement outside a loop.

-§2.10.
+§2.9.
 The continue statement.
 The continue statement causes the execution of the innermost loop to continue from the beginning of the loop body with the next iteration.
-Before jumping to the beginning of the loop body, in a for loop, the increment expression is evaluated; in a foreach loop, the next key-value pair is assigned.
-It is an error to place a continue statement outside a loop.
+Before jumping to the beginning of the loop body, in a for loop, the increment expression is evaluated.
+It is illegal to place a continue statement outside a loop.

-§2.11.
+§2.10.
 The empty statement (`empty-statement`).
 The empty statement is a no-op, it does nothing.

-§2.12.
+§2.11.
 The variable declaration statement (`variable-declaration`).
-§2.12..1 The variable declaration statement brings a variable in scope.
+§2.11.1.
+The variable declaration statement brings a variable in scope.
 The variable can be accessed inside the current scope and enclosing scopes (as described in §1.6), but only in statements and expressions following the declaration.
 It is illegal to initialize a variable with an expression referring